19balazs86/PlayingWithSignalR/README.md

 ```

 #### IntegrationTest
-- Using the built-in TestServer like in my [PlayingWithTestHost](https://github.com/19balazs86/PlayingWithTestHost "PlayingWithTestHost") repository.
+- Using the built-in `TestServer` like in my [PlayingWithTestHost](https://github.com/19balazs86/PlayingWithTestHost) repository.
-- Bypassing ASP.NET Core Authorize in integration tests.
+- Bypassing ASP.NET Core authorization in integration tests.
-- Here we also can gain an advantage by leveraging the interfaces.
+- We also can gain an advantage by leveraging the interfaces with the `nameof` operator.

 ```csharp
 // Subscribe for a message.